 In 2019, Connecticut, Maine, Massachusetts, New Hampshire, and Rhode Island updated their state nonpoint source management plans.
 These plans are the guiding documents that outline the states’ goals and objectives for the next five years.
 The language in these documents allows the states to apply for funds through EPA’s section 319, Clean Water and Drinking Water State Revolving Funds (SRF), and other sources.

 Vermont postponed the completion of their nonpoint source management plan in order to coincide with the completion of the Lake Champlain TMDL.
-Vermont’s Nonpoint Source Management Plan will be completed in 2020.
+Vermont’s 2021-2025 Nonpoint Source Management Plan was recently completed and approved by EPA in 2020.

 For more information, contact James Plummer.